MausGames/project-one/executable/data/shaders/readme.txt

-    T     coreSaturate            (in T)                          // clamp values between 0.0 and 1.0 T     coreLinearStep          (in T, in T, in T)              // linear interpolation between 0.0 and 1.0 T     coreSign                (in T)                          // extract the sign without returning 0.0 vec3  coreRgbToHsv            (in vec3)                       // RGB to HSV conversion vec3  coreHsvToRgb            (in vec3)                       // HSV to RGB conversion vec3  coreRgbToYiq            (in vec3)                       // RGB to YIQ conversion   (BT.601, NTSC)
+    T     coreSaturate            (in T)                          // clamp values between 0.0 and 1.0 T     coreLinearStep          (in T, in T, in T)              // linear interpolation between 0.0 and 1.0 T     coreSign                (in T)                          // extract the sign without returning 0.0 S     coreIsNan               (in T)                          // test if the parameter is not a number vec3  coreRgbToHsv            (in vec3)                       // RGB to HSV conversion vec3  coreHsvToRgb            (in vec3)                       // HSV to RGB conversion vec3  coreRgbToYiq            (in vec3)                       // RGB to YIQ conversion   (BT.601, NTSC)